Browse frequently asked Cohen Honors College questions by topic.

 The Cohen Honors College welcomes applications from students of any major.
 Incoming freshmen, current WSU students and transfer students are encouraged to apply.

-- Transfer students who meet all requirements of the Honors Admission policy are welcome to apply!
-Six to twelve credit hours of honors from another institution may be accepted as transfer honors credit with the Honors Dean's approval.
+Transfer students: Six to twelve credit hours of honors from another institution may be accepted as transfer honors credit with the Honors Dean's approval.

 Honors Applications are reviewed monthly from November 1 to March 1.
 All high school seniors who apply by a priority date of December 1 will be eligible for the Honors College Merit Scholarship of $500 a year for up to four years.
 After December 1, merit scholarships will be awarded as funds are available.
 Applications received after March 1 are reviewed as spaces become available.
 You will receive notification of the Honors application decision by WSU email.